adapter-hub/adapters/adapter_docs/contributing/adding_adapter_methods.md

 **Additional things to consider**

-- New adapter methods typically also require some changes in the `AdapterLoader` class in `src/transformers/adapters/loading.py`.
+- New adapter methods typically also require some changes in the `AdapterLoader` class in `src/transformers/adapters/loading.py` (also see [here](https://docs.adapterhub.ml/extending.html#loading-custom-module-weights)).
 - Depending on the method to be integrated, further changes in other classes might be necessary.

 ## Testing